Grease (film): Post-production

-In March 2019, it was announced that a prequel, called Summer Lovin, was in development from Paramount Players.
-The project would be a joint-production collaboration with Temple Hill Productions and Picturestart.
-John August signed on to serve as screenwriter.

 Soundtrack

 The soundtrack album ended 1978 as the second-best-selling album of the year in the United States, exceeded only by another soundtrack album, from the film Saturday Night Fever, which also starred Travolta.
 The song "Hopelessly Devoted to You" was nominated for an Academy Award for Best Music – Original Song.
 The song "You're the One That I Want" was released as a single prior to the film's release and became an immediate chart-topper, despite not being in the stage show or having been seen in the film at that time.
 Additionally, the dance number to "You're the One That I Want" was nominated for TV Land's award for "Movie Dance Sequence You Reenacted in Your Living Room" in 2008.
 In the United Kingdom, the two Travolta/Newton-John duets, "You're the One That I Want" and "Summer Nights", were both number one hits and as of 2018 were still among the 30 best-selling singles of all time (at Nos.
 5 and 28, respectively).
 The film's title song was also a number-one hit single for Frankie Valli.

 The song "Look at Me, I'm Sandra Dee" refers to Sal Mineo in the original stage version.
 Mineo was stabbed to death a year before filming, so the line was changed to refer to Elvis Presley instead.
-The references to Troy Donohue, Doris Day, Rock Hudson and Annette Funicello are from the original stage version.
+The references to Troy Donahue, Doris Day, Rock Hudson and Annette Funicello are from the original stage version.
 Coincidentally, this scene as well as the scene before and the scene after it were filmed on August 16, 1977, the date of Presley's death.